esaruoho/paketti-manual/README.md

 # Roadmap

-As of end of 2024, I've processed and filtered through all the 7361 `Ideas and Suggestions` threads (2002 to May 2024), and have picked 1736 of them for keeping.
-This chunk of PDFs can be divided into four different segments.
+Take a look at the open tickets on GitHub at [this link](http://github.com/esaruoho/paketti/issues).
+I have also filtered through the 7361 Renoise Forum posts in the subforum `Ideas and Suggestions` ( From 2002 to 2024 ), and have picked over a thousand of them for being scripted.

-1. Already in Paketti
-2. Can be added to Paketti
-3. Complex but could be done, maybe
-4. Blocked by API - will keep these and process through them after there's new API functions.
-Kind of like the [blockeyByAPI label](https://github.com/esaruoho/paketti/issues?q=is%3Aissue+label%3AblockedByAPI) that already exists for the Paketti issues
+I'm also constantly and consistently doing 1-on-1 calls with people to find out what hinders their workflow, what would boost their quality-of-life (QoL) using Renoise, and what they wish Renoise had - based on what other trackers have.

+Whenever there's a new API version, I snoop through all the functions to see if I can reopen old closed tickets (**BlockedByAPI** label which I use on my GitHub - [check here](https://github.com/esaruoho/paketti/issues?q=is%3Aissue%20label%3AblockedByAPI)) and re-do them.

-I have also downloaded all the threads from the same time-period for `Beginners Questions`, `Tool Announcements` & `Tool Discussions`.
+I'm also doing the same thing for the Renoise subforum `Beginners Questions` and `Tool Discussion` & `Tool Announcements`.

-The objective here is to find abandoned tools, tool ideas, and questions from beginners, which might actually turn out to be clever feature requests in disguise - a lot of people ask for things that make sense to them, at the start of moving to a new music making app, only to be told "doesn't exist here".
-The Beginners Questions was around 5000+ posts.

-After I've filtered up a list of things I can do, it's time to turn them into tickets.

-I'm also running through contacting people and asking for more details, trying to get more ideas of their issues with Renoise or trackers..
-And one thing leads to another.
+The objective for those specific subforums is to find abandoned tools, suggestions for tools, and questions from beginners.
+When a beginner sees Renoise, they don't know what's there, and they might ask for something that *should* be there, but *isn't*.
+So it's a cleverly disguised feature request.

+NOTE Well:
-If there's anything in the manual here, that feels obscure or requires more explaining, please send me a message or leave an issue, and I'll try to flesh it out and write it more clearly.
+If there's something in the manual here, that feels hard to comprehend or you feel requires better explanations, please send me a message or leave an issue, so I'll focus on that.

-So to repeat, I'm adding features people have requested over the past 22 years, I'm adding features from other trackers, and also tweaking abandoned tools and making them work again, but the Paketti way, and adding them.
+So to repeat, I'm adding features people have requested over the past 23 years, I'm adding features from other trackers, and also tweaking abandoned tools and making them work again, but the Paketti way, and adding them into PAketti.

-Hence why it's useful if I can get as much support as I can to keep going at this, it feels like this'll take 5-7 years to cover everything.
+Hence why it's useful if I can get as much support as I can to keep going at this, it feels like this'll take at least over 5 years to cover everything.

 # Manual Organization TODO

 ## Automation

 ## MIDI